Elizabeth-Warren/persist/README.md

 A public version reflecting the latest code on master is available at [https://persistui.netlify.com](https://persistui.netlify.com).

 You can also run Storybook locally and use it as a development environment for creating and testing components (see ["storybook driven development"](https://medium.com/nulogy/storybook-driven-development-a3c517276c07)).
-Node is required.
+Node 10 or higher is required.
 It can be installed via the [nodejs installer](https://nodejs.org/en/).
 Then:

 ```sh
 # Clone this repo